NethermindEth/el-node-spec/docs/docs/keys/developers.md

 # Key Security Considerations for Middleware Developers

-Keys frequently exist in encrypted form.
-If Middleware services or related tools require access to the key, for instance, a decryption method is needed to create a signature.
-Keys are typically encrypted using a password or passphrase.
-Multiple access layers to this passphrase exist, each with its own security considerations:
+When working with keys in Middleware services or related tools, it is essential to consider the security aspects associated with key access and decryption.
+Keys should be encrypted either using a password or passphrase, understanding the unique security concerns posed by different access layers is crucial.
+By proactively addressing these concerns, you can enhance the overall security and integrity of the keys within your system:

 - **Prompt for the passphrase and store it in memory**